 In order to build these skills and capacities, this course will include:

-The course development team has evolved from the core tutors of the former Plymouth University foundation degree course.
-Current members of the Core tutor team include Richard Bunzl, Elisabeth Faulkner, Jill Taplin, Janni Nicol and Julie Lam.
+The course development team has developed from the core tutors of the former Plymouth University foundation degree course.
+Current members of the Core tutor team include Richard Bunzl, Joanna Hammond, Jill Taplin, Janni Nicol, Julie Lam and Joan Rose.
 Janet Klaar, Francesca Meynell, Winny Mossman and Sally Jenkinson are regular contributors and we are supported by a range of specialist tutors bringing subjects such as music, eurythmy, speech and craft to our residentials, and by visiting tutors who contribute individual lectures and lecture cycles.

 During the residentials, teaching sessions include lectures, discussion seminars, exercises, role plays and a variety of artistic and practical elements.
 Students present their assignments to each other, reflect on their work placement experiences and study together.
 You will receive a yearly schedule of the topics that will be covered in the residentials and a detailed timetable before each one.
 During residentials, tutors are available to offer individual support which can also be arranged between residentials either on-line or by phone.